cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

 Add mirrors to your cluster.
 If your cluster already has mirrors, delete the cluster and recreate one without mirrors (removing mirror segments is not supported).

-## 8. CBDB's fault tolerance and segment recovery
+## Lesson 8.
+CBDB's fault tolerance and segment recovery

 **CBDB's fault tolerance system**